Start your pain-free journey today!

 This is stretching the same muscle as the calf stretch with a strap exercise from earlier.
 It has the same beneficial effects as that stretch, except it is much more intense.
 You will feel a stronger stretch on the back of your lower leg and it will help to restore that tissue to its optimal length.
 Most of my patients are amazed at how this stretches out their calves, and for many of them it turns into their favorite exercise.

-How to perform the calf stretch on a slant board.
+How to perform the calf stretch on a slant board exercise for a torn meniscus.

 Start by placing the slant board in front of your counter or another stable object you can hold on to.
 Place both feet on the slant bord with your toes facing forward and your knees nice and straight.
 Stand tall and then gently lean your whole body forward and keep your heels down on the board the entire time.
 Once you feel the stretch in the back of your legs, hold it there for 20 seconds and repeat 5 times.